New French Extremity: Censorship

 As a result of their inclusion of violent and sexual imagery, many new extreme films have been censored around the world, and there have been significant debates around those that were not.
-Baise-moi was cut in many countries to remove images of penetration during a rape scene, and a gun being inserted into a man’s anus, and was banned elsewhere for its overall pornographic nature.
+Baise-moi was cut in many countries to remove images of penetration during a rape scene, and a gun being inserted into a man's anus, and was banned elsewhere for its overall pornographic nature.
 A Serbian Film was banned and cut in many countries for its inclusion of (fictionalised) child sexual abuse imagery.
 Fat Girl was cut in some jurisdictions because of its final rape scene that appears to show a child accepting and condoning their own rape.
-See each film’s Wikipedia page for more details.

 There was also significant debate around many of the films, with critics calling for the films to be banned, calling them immoral, or decrying them as lacking artistry.
 This was particularly notable in the case of Baise-moi, where critical attacks on the film were substantial and unrelenting, with a particular focus on the supposed poor quality of the film.
-Irreversible was also subject to criticism as ‘pornographic’ and ‘snuff’ with the implication that they should not be passed by classification boards.
+Irreversible was also subject to criticism as 'pornographic' and 'snuff' with the implication that they should not be passed by classification boards.
 Graphic sexual imagery, especially those from Breillat in Romance, Anatomy of Hell, and Fat Girl, as well as the mixing of sex and violence in Twentynine Palms and Trouble Every Day was also heavily criticised by critics at the time.
 In the case of the latter two films, many critics, following Quandt, appeared disappointed at the shift in style and content from well-liked directors Bruno Dumont and Claire Denis, rather than necessarily engaging seriously with the films themselves.

 Relation to new French horror

 Contemporary French horror films that have sometimes been associated with the idea of extremity include, Sheitan, Them, High Tension, Frontier(s), Inside, and Martyrs.
-The Belgian film Calvaire has also been associated with this trend.
+The Belgian, French-language film Calvaire has also been associated with this trend.

 Unlike new extreme films, new French horror emphasises gory violence, torture, and monstrous others.
-The is often an individual or a group who constitutes the violent monster against which the protagonists must struggle, with death and injury following the main characters until the end of the film when they either escape or are defeated by the evil enemy.
+There is often an individual or a group who constitutes the violent monster against which the protagonists must struggle, with death and injury following the main characters until the end of the film when they either escape or are defeated by the evil enemy.
 These films include many horror tropes such as the monstrous or charactered other, the final girl, home invasions, isolated locales, and torture.
-In this sense they have much in common with ‘torture porn’ or ‘spectacle horror’ films such as like the Saw series and director Eli Roth's Hostel, with Steve Jones identifying Martrys and Frontier(s) as a form of ‘European torture porn’, that functions as a kind of response to American depictions of torture.
+In this sense they have much in common with 'torture porn' or 'spectacle horror' films such as like the Saw series and director Eli Roth's Hostel, with Steve Jones identifying Martyrs and Frontier(s) as a form of 'European torture porn', that functions as a kind of response to American depictions of torture.